Best air purifiers in 2025 tested and rated

 • Cost of replacement filters: What are the long-term costs?

-Trouble is, there are so many different sizes and specs to choose from, it’s difficult to know which air purifier is suitable for your needs and home.
-That’s why we’ve extensively tried and tested some of the best air purifiers — so you don’t have to.
+But with so many different sizes and models to choose from, it can be tricky to know which air purifier is suitable for your needs and home.
+Luckily, we’ve extensively tried and tested some of the best air purifiers to find the right one for you.

-Our winner was the Blueair Blue Pure 211+ Auto, highly-rated for its efficiency at purifying air in a large room, ease of use and attractive design.
+The Blueair Blue Pure 211+ Auto came up tops, scoring highly for purifying air in a large room, ease of use and attractive design.
 However, if you are on a budget, the Clorox Large Room True HEPA Air Purifier did a great job at cleaning the air, despite costing about $100 less.

-To help you decide what's suitable for your needs, here are our top picks for the best air purifier to suit every home and budget.
+Here are our top picks for the best air purifier to suit every home, lifestyle and budget.

 Quick list